iris2hu/sense-aware-cohesion/README.md

 This project releases the automatic analysis tool and the data in the article:

-<em>Xiaofei Lu and Renfen Hu (2024).
+<em>Xiaofei Lu and Renfen Hu (in press).
 Sense-aware connective-based indices of cohesion and their relationship to cohesion ratings of English language learners’ written production.
-Studies in Second Language Acquisition. in press. </em>
+Studies in Second Language Acquisition. </em>

 ## Prerequisites